privateprep/coding-space-website/src/pages/programs/girlcode-program.md

       ### Experience Levels and Formats For Every Fit

-      Ready to sign up for a GirlCode Class?
+      Ready to sign up for a GirlCode Class or Camp?
 Every seasonal class and camp program we offer includes a GirlCode option.
 Check out our Programs page to learn more and register.
   - type: textOnly
     textAlign: center
     bgColor: "#264548"